 The Governing body appoints additional governors to the Board initially for periods of up to four years, after which time they are eligible for re-election for further terms.
 Parent Governors remain on the board for up to four years even if their daughter or son has left the school but must thereafter retire or be re-elected by the Governing body.
-Staff have elected two employees on to the Board.
-During 2020-21, employees who served as members retired on 2 March 2021 as required by the Academies Financial Handbook 2020.
+Staff have elected one employee on to the Board.